Introduction

 Exercising when pregnant is recommended, especially if you’re used to working out anyway.
 If you are just starting out on an exercise plan speak to your healthcare professional first.
 The fitter you are, the readier you’ll be for the strenuous job of labour.
 It’ll also be easier to get back in shape after pregnancy.

 Stomach strengthening and pelvic floor exercises are really important.
 They’ll help strengthen the muscles you’ll be using to carry the extra pregnancy weight.
 They'll also make your joints stronger, improve circulation, alleviate any backaches, and just help you feel generally fit and healthy.
 Exercise is known to help you feel energised and improve your mood too, so next time those hormones get you down, you know what to do.
-Just avoid anything that’s too high-impact.
-Our Baby2Body Wellness Studio provides tailored workouts for your stage of pregnancy, why not give it a try.
+Just avoid anything which is too high impact.
+Take a look at our pregnancy exercise guide which not only has tips and advice for exercising safely in pregnancy but also has step-by-step guides on core and back strengthening as well as strengthening your pelvic floor.